 US citizens can contact their doctors to inquire about specific vaccinations.

 How can you get a COVID Vaccine in the USA as a tourist?

 Tourists must get their vaccination done to enter the US.
-One cannot board a flight to the USA from a foreign country without the COVID-19 vaccination proof.
+One cannot fly to the USA from a foreign country without COVID-19 vaccination proof.

-However, those who cannot take the vaccine due to some medical reasons could be allowed to enter.
+However, those who cannot take the vaccine for medical reasons could be allowed to enter.
 But they need to show valid documentation for the same.

 Vaccination for tourists in the USA

-As mentioned, tourists need to be fully vaccinated with an FDA-approved vaccine to enter the USA by air or land borders.
+As mentioned, tourists must be fully vaccinated with an FDA-approved vaccine to enter the USA by air or land borders.